melodiehc/ICD10-Project/README.md

  ## Project Overview
 The ICD-10 Auto-Suggester uses machine learning and NLP techniques to extract relevant information from clinical notes and match it to appropriate ICD-10 codes.
 This tool can be integrated into Electronic Health Record (EHR) systems to assist in faster and more accurate medical coding.

+## How it Works
+Input : A clinical note written by a healthcare provider
+Preprocessing: Cleans the text using natural language processing, converts the text into numerical features using TF-IDF vectorization (TF-IDF: Term Frequency-Inverse Document Frequency is a statistical method used in natural language processing and information retrieval to evaluate the importance of a word in a document)
+Model: Train a multi label classifier to map clean text
+Output: A list of predicted ICD-10 codes relevant to the clinical note

  ## Key Features
 Text preprocessing of clinical notes